istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/skywalking/index.md

 ---

-After completing this task, you understand how to have your application participate in tracing with [Apache SkyWalking](https://skywalking.apache.org), regardless of the language, framework, or platform you use to build your application.
+After completing this task, you understand how to have your application participate in tracing with [Apache SkyWalking](https://skywalking.apache.org), regardless of the language, framework, or platform you use to build it.

 This task uses the [Bookinfo](/docs/examples/bookinfo/) sample as the example application.